The National Quarterly Pulse Survey

 Staff engagement has been researched in detail over the last few decades and has been proven to have strong links with positive organisational and individual outcomes.
-The Staff Experience and Engagement team at NHS England and NHS Improvement conducted recent research where employee engagement components, in particular involvement, were shown to have positive correlation with lower patient mortality, lower sickness levels and lower patient complaints.
+Research by the Staff Experience and Engagement team at NHS England recently found that employee engagement components, in particular involvement, have a positive correlation with lower patient mortality, lower sickness levels and lower patient complaints.
 This follows on from a suite of studies over recent years by academics and the Kings Fund, specific to the health care setting.

-The National Quarterly Pulse Survey (NQPS)) has been implemented from April 2021, replacing the Staff Friends and Family Test (Staff FFT) which had previously been carried out since April 2014.
-During Quarter 1 2021/22 only organisations which subscribe to the national pulse survey, the People Pulse, participated in the NQPS.
+The National Quarterly Pulse Survey (NQPS) has been implemented gradually from April 2021, replacing the Staff Friends and Family Test (Staff FFT) which had previously been carried out from April 2014.
+During quarter 1 2021/22 only organisations that subscribe to the national pulse survey, the People Pulse, participated in the NQPS.

-The key principles of the National Quarterly Pulse Survey, the full guidance for implementation, and a list of frequently asked questions are provided below.
+Read the key principles of the NQPS, full guidance for implementation, and a list of frequently asked questions.